cintagram/ScreenTimeRemover/README.md

 3. For bug 3 delete the app, then restart your device, and then re-install the app

 # Credits:
---For part of the source code: https://github.com/zhuowei/WDBRemoveThreeAppLimit
+--For part of the source code (Mostly getting sandbox access): https://github.com/zhuowei/WDBRemoveThreeAppLimit